found a new home!

 I am already neutered, housetrained, up to date with shots, good with kids, good with dogs, and good with cats.

-Here is what his foster family had to say:
+Here is what his foster parents had to say: